Drinking Water: Groundwater Standards

 Isoxaflutole and Isoxaflutole Diketonitrile

-The groundwater standards for isoxaflutole and isoxaflutole diketonitrile were recommended in Cycle 10 (2019).
+DHS recommended combined groundwater standards for isoxaflutole and isoxaflutole diketonitrile in Cycle 10 (2019).
+However, these standards were not adopted in administrative rule.*

 Isoxaflutole is an herbicide used to control weeds in corn and soybeans.
 Isoxaflutole quickly breaks down into isoxaflutole diketonitrile.
 Studies have shown that high levels can cause liver, thyroid, eye, nerve, muscle problems, and tumor development.